nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The proposed implementation involves the ReadCommand and some associated classes:

 * `ReadCommand` — This class is responsible for executing the "Read" command.
 It parses the user input, retrieves information from the model, and passes the results to the UI for display.
+(class diagram to be added)

 * `ReadCommandParser` — Responsible for parsing user input and creating a ReadCommand object.
 It extracts the index of the employee in the last shown list and the requested field.
+(Class diagram to be added)

-* `PersonCardWithSpecificField` - Since we have to display only one specific field, so we created another person card with just one field.
+* `PersonCardWithSpecificField` - Since we have to display only one specific field, we created another person card with just one field.
 This class is responsible for displaying the name of the person and a specific field requested by the user in the UI.
 It receives the necessary information from the command result and formats it for display.
+(Class diagram to be added)

 Displaying a specific field with the new PersonCardWithSpecificField class.